rsksmart/devportal-1.0/rif/multisig/sdk/transactions.md

 Parameters:
 - `from: string` - the address from which transfer the amount of token specified with `value`
 - `to: string` - the address will receive the amount of token specified with `transfer`
-- `value: BigNumber` - the amount of token will be transfered to address `to`
+- `value: BigNumber` - the amount of token will be transferred to address `to`

->To execute the `transferFrom` successfully, the `from` address should explicitly authorize the safe account to spend an amount equal to or greater than `value`.
+> To execute the `transferFrom` successfully, the `from` address should explicitly authorize the safe account to spend an amount equal to or greater than `value`.
 Such operation can be authorized through the `approve` method of the `ERC20Token` Contract.

 ```
 const fromToken = await MockERC20Token.connect(userFrom)
 await fromToken.approve(safe.getAddress(), value)